zzuo123/Networking/README.md

 # Networking
 Networking projects with Java created by Zhiyang ZUo (George).

-This repository is created for me to keep track of my java networking, and also include my own personal projects that I implemented.
+This repository is created for me to keep track of my learning process of Java networking/sockets, and also include my own personal projects that I implemented.